davchi15/Waveshare-Environment-Hat-/README.md

 ⚡ Quickstart Setup
 1. Enable I2C on your Raspberry Pi
 The sensors communicate over I2C, which is disabled by default on a fresh Raspberry Pi OS install.
-Open your terminal and run:
+Open your terminal and run the configuration tool:

 Bash
 sudo raspi-config